Self-employed? The 5 New Year’s Resolutions You Need to Keep

 Keep them.
-Throw them in a shoebox if you have to.
-Canada Revenue Agency (CRA) states that receipts MUST accompany claimed expenses.
+Receipts can be kept in digital format or a shoebox.
+In the case of a Canada Revenue Agency (CRA) audit or review, receipts will be required for all expenses.
 It might make sense to you that a $100 charge to Esso on your Visa statement is for fuel but CRA doesn’t know if it was for lotto tickets, food or cigarettes.

 2) Write on every receipt.

-Do a simple handwritten note about what was the item for, what client and/or matter it relates to, and who was there.
-This is especially a good idea for claiming meals and entertainment.
+Do a simple handwritten or digital note about what was the item for, what client and/or matter it relates to, and who was there.
+This is especially a good idea for claiming meals and entertainment or client gifts.

 3) Know your PST/GST obligations.

 Depending on your industry, you may need to register for PST and/or GST.
 Make sure you know what (if anything) you need to invoice and pay for, as well as when to remit payments, when to file your return and how to request refunds.